vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 For function name, specify `build-maze-2307`.
 This should match the value referenced by the invokeBuilder function in the nodeless-example-api-handler

 For Runtime, choose Python 3.10 from Other Supported.
 And keep x86_64 as the architecture.

+Click on the `Change default execution role` option, select `Use an existing role`.
+Specify the role name created above `nodeless-example-role`

 Click the `Create function` button.